danielharrell/open-eyes-lect-2017-18/Open.md

 We can readily distinguish the sides of this line, one convex and one concave, since the parabola is curved.
-But suppose we go further, and take the convex side to be "inside" the parabola, and the concave side to be "outside."
+But suppose we go further, and take the convex side to be "inside" the parabola, and the concave side to be "outside".
 This would treat the curved line as a figure, analogous to the ellipse, only open rather than closed.
 But what would justify this interpretation?
-Why aren't both sides still outside the parabola, since both lie outside the line of the parabola?
+Why aren't both sides of the parabola still outside it, since both lie outside the line of the parabola?
 To make the inside of the parabola definite, and press the analogy to the ellipse, we could take the parabola as an infinite ellipse, formed of a line infinite in length, with ends that reach the edge of the geometric plane.
-But then our parabola will gain a true inside in just the way our pickle jar possessed one: when it was closed.
+But then our parabola will gain a true inside in just the way our pickle jar possessed one: by being closed.
 For there will be no way into the parabola, or out of it, through its open end, since this now lies infinitely far away.
-The line of the parabola never closes upon itself, true, but also never stops.
+So while the line of the parabola never closes upon itself, it also never stops.
 Its open end, then, is something we can plainly see, but never reach---as if openness had no being but seeming.
-A mere appearance in things.
+A mere appearance, like a rainbow.

 ---